andre-romano/7z_python/README.md

   - E.g.: C:\Users\John\Downloads
   - E.g.: C:\ProgramFiles\

+- **silent**: describes if the SFX should run silently (without user interaction) or not
+  - E.g.: 0 (non silent SFX)
+  - E.g.: 1 (silent SFX -- no user input will be requested)

 ### Examples

 You can find examples on how to create a config .INI file in the path [./examples](./examples/) of this repository.